 print(scale(5)) # 15

-{read multiplier} references multiplier from the enclosing
+{imm multiplier} references multiplier from the enclosing scope as an

-scope as an immutable reference.
-Without the capture list,
+immutable reference.
+Without the capture list, referencing any outer value

-referencing any outer value is a compile error.
+is a compile error.

-support escaping closures or async execution.
+A closure can't outlive the scope where it's declared.
+Mojo doesn't support escaping closures or async execution.

 Closure syntax